 The winner though was watching my five-year old polish off a (unbeknownst to her) aubergine and chocolate cake (£2).
 Devoured in record time, her face was a picture when I told her what was actually in it.
 Although I fear now she’ll want her aubergine doused in chocolate now at home.

-With its friendly service and a price list which is extremely reasonable for Upper Street (you can get a margherita pizza for £8!).
+With its friendly service and a price list which is extremely reasonable for an Upper Street restaurant (you can get a margherita pizza for £8!).
 I can see this place becoming a firm favourite with the Islingtonites.

 Radici translates as ‘roots’ and I honestly feel Mazzei has laid down some permanent ones in north London.
 I’m just overjoyed that I now finally have a ‘real’ local Italian to tantalise my tastebuds when I so desire.